hungyuenhei/portfolio/Competition Netflix Top 10/Business Questions and Demo.md

 ```
 ### Problem 4 Statement

-Top 10 Most Popular Shows on Netflix of All Time
+Which 10 Shows are most popular on Netflix of All Time?

 ### Schema Setup